F5Networks/f5-ci-docs/docs/marathon/index.rst

 The |mctlr| watches the Marathon API for special "F5 Application Labels" that tell it:

-    a) what Application we want it to manage, and
+    * what Application we want it to manage, and
-    b) how we want to configure the BIG-IP for that specific Application.
+    * how we want to configure the BIG-IP for that specific Application.

 You can :ref:`manage BIG-IP objects <mctlr-manage-bigip-objects>` directly, or :ref:`deploy iApps <mctlr-deploy-iapps>`, with the |mctlr-long|.